Harvard Business School

 If you have a unique cultural perspective, it’s good to include it if possible.

 If you’re applying from an over-represented MBA profession, such as investment banking or consulting, it’s particularly important that your stories are unusual.
-Consider using stories from your extracurricular activities (particularly since IB and consulting applicants tend to have few of these).
+Consider using stories from your extracurricular activities since IB and consulting applicants tend to have few of these.

 When you’ve written your first draft, get a third-person perspective from an editor, an MBA alumnus, or an MBA admissions consultant.
-They can bring something new to the table and help you write more clearly.
+They may bring something new to the table and help you write more clearly.
 But keep in mind that the approach that worked for someone else may not work for you.
 If you’re struggling with the structure and tempted to replicate someone else’s, get in touch and we’ll help you build an individual essay from the bottom up.

 Essay 2 - Career Goals Answer